betegon/Media-Access-Control-Protocols-Aloha-CSMA/README.md

 The repository is divided in two exercises:

-*    finite-user slotted ALOHA protocol
+* finite-user slotted ALOHA protocol.
 	* Utilize Matlab to analyze the probability of 0,1,..M users in Backlog state.
  	* Portray each state probabilities and calculate the System average values of Throughput,S, and Delay, D.
  	* Study of Capture Effect for the system when backlog transmit probability is small (<<1).

 * Analysis of CSMA/CA systems performance in saturation conditions.
 	* Analyze Giuseppe Bianchi proposal and obtain similar results.